-Redbubble has a good reputation online and many people love their products.
+Redbubble has a good reputation online, (DID have – prior to this change) and many people love their products.
 You can download the Redbubble app as well, if you want to check out what stuff they have available.

 Redbubble on Appstore – has 4.8 Stars out of 5.0.

 Redbubble on Trustpilot – has 3.8 stars at the time of writing, (down from 4.0 stars!)